 Does the RCT apply any multiplicity correction factor?

-It has been suggested that increasing the number of analyses on a particular data set can in certain cases increase the chances of getting a type I error (i.e., identifying a result as significant when it isn't, due to chance).
-For example, if you are interested in a particular outcome in a two-armed trial of treatments A versus B, then you have only one comparison of means (A v B); however, in a three-armed trial of treatments A, B and C, then you have three different two-way comparisons of means (A v B; A v C; B v C) on the same data set.
-As you increase the number of arms, then the number of comparisons also increase — e.g., in a 4-armed trial of A, B, C, D, you have 6 different two-way comparisons of means (A v B; A v C; A v D; B v C; B v D; C v D).
+It has been suggested that increasing the number of analyses on a particular data set can in certain cases increase the chances of getting a type I error (i.e., identifying a result as significant when it isn't; it is due to chance).
+For example, if a particular outcome is of interest in a two-armed trial of treatments A versus B, then there is only one comparison of means (A v B); however, in a three-armed trial of treatments A, B, and C, there are three different two-way comparisons of means (A v B; A v C; B v C) on the data set.
+As the number of arms increases so does the number of comparisons; e.g., in a four-armed trial of A, B, C, D, there are six different two-way comparisons of means (A v B; A v C; A v D; B v C; B v D; C v D).
 To compensate for this, some studies employ a Bonferroni or similar correction factor.
 However, there has been some debate about whether an adjustment is required depending on the study design and if so what this should be.
 There is concern, for example, that applying a Bonferroni or similar correction can increase the likelihood of a type II error (i.e., rejecting a true significant result where one exists).

-Whatever approach the study takes, it should clearly describe what comparisons and statistical tests it examined and the basis for these.
-It should comment on the possible interpretations of the result, so that you can decide on the validity of this analysis and whether the interpretation of the results is reliable and useful.
+Whatever approach the study takes, it should clearly describe which comparisons and statistical tests it examined and the basis for these.
+It should also comment on the possible interpretations of the result.
+Critical appraisal is a structured approach to assessing the validity of this analysis and whether the interpretation of the results is reliable and useful.